Hager-elhwarii/Intro-to-jQuery/README.md

 - `jQuery` is a JavaScript library that provides you with a lot of dynamic behavior “out-of-the-box”, allowing you to add some creative effects to otherwise dull layouts.

+- In this `intro-to-jQuery` repository, I Learned the basics of jQuery by doing **10 simple projects.

 ## 🤸 Take-Away Skills:
-> - You will learn how to add jQuery to web pages and how to traverse the `DOM`.
+>  You will learn how to add jQuery to web pages and how to traverse the `DOM`.
 You’ll also learn how to use effects, `event handlers` and style methods.

 ## 🚀 Deployment Links
   - [Background Changer](https://background-changer-dottie.netlify.app/)